microsoft/azurelinux/toolkit/docs/building/building.md

 #### `REPO_LIST=...`

-> List of RPM repositories to pull packages from.
+> Space separated list of RPM repositories to pull packages from.
 These packages are used to satisfy dependencies during the build process, and to compose a final image.
 Locally available packages are always prioritized.
 The repos are prioritized based on the order they appear in the list: repos earlier in the list are higher priority.
 CBL-Mariner provides a set of pre-populated RPM repositories accessible inside the toolkit folder under `toolkit/repos`:
 >
 > - `mariner-official-base.repo` and `mariner-official-update.repo` - default, always-on CBL-Mariner repositories.
 > - `mariner-preview.repo` - CBL-Mariner repository containing pre-release versions of RPMs **subject to change without notice**.
 Using this .repo file is equivalent to adding the [`USE_PREVIEW_REPO=y`](#use_preview_repoy) argument to your build command.